Oven Baked Bacon

 - Preheat oven to 375F.

-- Line baking sheet with foil and place a wire rack on top to drain off more of the grease, if desired.
-Arrange bacon on baking sheet in a single layer, with space in between.
+- Line baking sheet with foil (with all four sides bent up to contain the grease) and place a wire rack on top to drain off more of the grease, if desired.
+Arrange bacon on baking sheet in a single layer, either packed together or with space in between.

 - Bake 15-20 minutes, or until bacon is deep golden-brown and crispy.
 I check mine around the 12 minute mark.